feature-sliced/eslint-config/README.md

 - [Releases & Changelog](https://github.com/feature-sliced/eslint-config/releases)
 - [**How can I help?**](./CONTRIBUTING.md)
   - ⭐ Rate us on GitHub
-  - 💫 Any assistance is important - from feedback to participation in the development of the methodology!
+  - 💫 **Any assistance is important** - from *feedback to participation in the development of the methodology*!